obiwanjacobi/Zsharp/docs/interop/dotnet.md

 ## TODO

 First problem is the .NET Reference and Value Types.
-Although initially Z# aimed to favor structs as value types, it might be a good idea to implement struct as C# records, that is reference types with value semantics.
+Although initially Z# aimed to favor structs as value types, it might be a good idea to implement a Z# struct as C# records, that is reference types with value semantics.

 Related to this is Z#'s notion of the `Ptr<T>` wrapper type.
 I cannot see a good way to manage object references per variable reference when .NET attaches this semantic to the (reference) type.
 A variable to a reference type cannot ever not-be a reference (pointer).
 A value type can be passed by reference though.